Our Policies and Procedures

 For more detail, please click on the relevant policies or procedure below.

-Student Admission, Graduation, Withdrawal and Transfer Policy and Procedures
+Student Admission, Graduation, and Tuition Fees Policy and Procedures

 Credit Transfer and Recognition of Prior Learning (RPL)